LeaderPortfolio

 Early Life and Education

-Gabe Newell was born in Colorado on November 3, 1962, and grew up in Davis, California.
-He attended Davis Senior High School, where he began computer programming, and later enrolled at Harvard University in 1980 to study programming.
-However, he dropped out after three years.
+Gabe Logan Newell was born in Colorado on November 3, 1962.
+He grew up in Davis, California.
+He attended Davis Senior High School.
+In 1980, Newell enrolled at Harvard University to study programming but dropped out after three years.

 Key Business Strategies